 Dartmouth itself has a couple of little ones – Sandy Cove and Castle Cove which are great rock pooling territory when the tide is out.

 Blackpool sands, a privately managed Blue Flag beach, is a sheltered curve of white sand against a backdrop of evergreens and pines.
-Just three miles West of Dartmouth, it is a lovely place for a family beach day, with lifeguards patrolling in the summer and beautiful clean water for bathing.
+Just three miles West, it is a lovely place for a family beach day, with lifeguards patrolling in the summer and beautiful clean water for bathing.
 If you haven’t time to pack a picnic, the beach shop and café serve tasty hot and cold food.

 The shingle beach of Slapton Sands separates the UK’s largest natural lake in south west England from the sea.
 The attractive beach stretches nearly two miles from Strete Gate to Torcross village and earned its place in history as the location of Exercise Tiger, the tragic rehearsal for the D-Day landings.
 There’s plenty of space for dogs to run and play and, as they’re welcome all year round, it’s a great place for a stroll, whatever the season.